 - Bake: Bake in a preheated oven to 350°F for about 18 to 20 minutes or until a stick inserted into the center comes out clean.
 Then set the pan over a wire rack to allow the muffins to cool.

 Note: Every oven is different so if you need to bake your muffins longer but the tops look done, place a piece of aluminum foil on top and that will prevent the crumbs from burning while your muffins bake all the way through.

 Servings: This recipe makes 6 to 8 standard size muffins depending how full you fill each muffin cavity.
 It's not a problem to overfill each one.
 You can also bake them in a mini muffin pan.

-- Crumb topping: Add a tablespoon of maple or coconut sugar to the crumbs mixture to give your muffin tops more texture and sweetness.
-Also, reduce the amount of flour to 2 to 3 tablespoons to make it less crumbly and more buttery.
+- Crumb topping: Add a tablespoon of maple or coconut sugar to the crumbs mixture to make those tops sweeter.
+You can also reduce the amount of flour added to 2 to 3 tablespoons to make it less crumbly and more buttery.

 - Measure ingredients by weight: I recommend measuring your banana by weight using a scale so that your muffins have just the right amount of moisture.
 If you don't have a scale use measuring cups.
 Chop the bananas into little pieces and fill the measuring cup to the top.
 You’ll need 1 ½ cups (about 2 regular bananas or 4 Apple bananas).

-- Storing: Store in an airtight container in the fridge for a few weeks.
+- Storing: Store your muffins in an airtight container in the fridge for a few weeks.
 Or at room temperature for up to 5 days.

-- Freeze your muffins: Place in airtight container and freeze for up to 3 months.
+- Freezing: Place in airtight container and freeze for up to 3 months.
 Then allow them to come to room temperature and enjoy them again.